Ask Our Designers!

 Dpi stands for dots per inch, it’s a measurement system for image resolution.
-For small scale applications the standard is 300 dpi, for large scale it is (typically) 100 dpi.
+For small scale applications the standard is 300 dpi.
+For large format graphics, it is (typically) 100 dpi.
 Why so low for large scale?
-Imagine a billboard, if you were to look up close the image would look a little fuzzy, but from a distance where you can see the whole board, the image looks clear.
+Imagine a billboard.
+If you were to look up close, the image would look a little fuzzy.
+However, from a distance where you can see the whole board, the image looks clear.

 How do I check an image’s dpi?

 In Adobe Photoshop go to Image > Image Size and look for Resolution (Pixels/Inch).
 If you are downloading an image from a stock image site, this information should be available in the image description.

 How big can I blow up an image?

 It depends.
 Check your image size and resolution (dpi) in Adobe Photoshop or in the product description if browsing a stock site.